albertomh/albertomh.com/README.md

 ## Deploy

+**Trigger a deployment by committing all changes to `main` and running `publish.sh`.**

-Hosted by Cloudflare Pages.
+The site is hosted on Cloudflare Pages.
 Deployments are triggered by pushes to the `dist` branch.

 Cloudflare Pages uses the following build configuration:
 - No framework preset.